womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 This course is for people who want to start building on Ethereum.
 If you don't know how to code, _don't worry._ Rather than focus on teaching the implementation, we'll walk you through the code and help you understand how the different protocols communicate with each other.

-This course will focus on big-picture architecture and will help you define your web3 tech stack you'll be able to use to build any idea you have- and apply with that idea to BUIDL Accelerator.
+This course will focus on big-picture architecture and will help you define the web3 tech stack you'll be able to use to build any idea you have- and apply that idea to BUIDL Accelerator.

 Nice to have: